Reading Time: 20 minutes

 - Whether you work in one-offs, multiples, or batches.

 That said getting started is the hardest part.
-After your first few sales, you will have the confidence to know your prices are all right.
+After your first few sales, you will be pricing your artwork with confidence knowing your prices are right.
 You will find the pricing formula that works for you and coming up with prices will not take so much effort.
 Soon enough, you will be raising your prices as clients invest in your work.
 Good luck!

 The Value of Art